 Form I-864 Affidavit of Support

 They supported you most of your life, and now it’s time to prove to USCIS that you can support your parents.
-Form I-864 lets the government know that you have the means to help your parents financially.
+The Form I-864 Affidavit of Support shows the government that you can support your parents financially.

 You need to have enough income to reach at least 125 percent of the Federal Poverty Guideline to prove to the government that you can support your parents.
-The exact number changes yearly as the guideline changes and changes depending on your household’s size.
-You must include each parent and past immigrant that you’ve sponsored into your household size along with the family that is already living with you.
+The exact number changes yearly as the guideline changes and depends on your household’s size.
+You must include each parent and past immigrant that you’ve sponsored into your household size, along with the family that is already living with you.

 • Your most recent six months of pay stubs can help you qualify